 The Sanctuary of Bom Jesus is only 50min drive from Porto and 10 min drive from Braga.
 It is located on the outskirt of Braga.

-It is easy to access and there is a large parking at the bottom.
+It is easy to access and there is a large carpark at the bottom.

 How to get up to Bom Jesus Church

-As you will see in the section after, the traditional way of getting up to the church is via the stairs, the sacred way.
+As you will see in the next section, the traditional way of getting up to the church is via the stairs, the sacred way.

 However if climbing 575 stairs is bad for your knees, you can take the funicular.